 Swap Ibiza for the Costa del Sol

-To tick Spain off your bucket list without bankrupting yourself in the process, check out the less in demand, but just as beautiful, Costa del Sol.
+To tick Spain off your bucket list without bankrupting yourself in the process, check out the less in-demand, but just as beautiful, Costa del Sol.

-Its beaches are breathtaking and the area’s got plenty to offer outside of sea and sand too - like a theme park, nature reserve, zoo, and marine centre.
+Its beaches are breath-taking and the area’s got plenty to offer outside of sea and sand too - like a theme park, nature reserve, zoo, and marine centre.

 Swap Santorini for Croatia

-Swap St Tropez for Brittany
+Swap St Tropez for Nice

 St Tropez is one of the most sought-after spots in Europe, so if you want to be kind to your bank balance, stay well away.

-Swap Sorrento for Algarve
+Swap the Amalfi Coast for the Algarve

 The Atlantic beaches in Algarve really are spectacular - if you don’t want to take our word for it then pop it into Google to see for yourselves.
 And for any beach hopping fanatics out there, here’s a bucket list of the area’s best: